 New Detection Cell for Flow Analysis

-A team of scientists from the Institute of Biochemistry, Faculty of Science of the MU, a member of which is also MSc.
+A team of scientists from the Institute of Biochemistry, Faculty of Science of the MU, a member of which was also MSc.
 Karel Lacina, created in cooperation with the Brno University of Technology a new invention that makes life easier not only in the lab – a device for even distribution of liquid flow into several channels for flow analysis.
 The solution has great potential for application, a fact that is proved by selling the license to the company of Ing.
 Milan Jílek.

 The invention was born under the project Bioelectronic Tongue for Wine Characterization, a goal of which is to create a simple and functional analytic device for determination of sugars and acids in wine.
 “For this purpose, we needed a lab device that ensures even distribution of liquid into several channels that distribute the liquid to detectors.
 Another issue was to ensure that the detectors would not interfere with each other.
 Currently used solutions do not provide results of desired quality, so we decided to design our own detection cell,” states Karel Lacina.
 During the designing of the architecture of the invention, the team joined forces with specialists from BUT, especially Ing.
 Jiří Vondál from Faculty of Mechanical Engineering.